rummelsworth/morrowind-stuff/README.md

 ## Middle game

-- Daedric shrine north of Indoranyon, good spot for grinding daedra at the entrance.
-Mark here, then DI to Sadrith Mora, then recall back.
+- Daedric shrine north of Indoranyon, good spot for grinding daedra at the entrance (by exiting the shrine in sneak mode, assassinating the daedra immediately in front of you, then rinse-repeat).
+To remove loot and return easily, you can mark here, then DI to Sadrith Mora, then recall back.
 - Once you have the custom Ring of Open (or less likely an Ekash scroll), go to Tel Fyr with some Levitate potions and get the CotSH.
 - You can do Larrius Varro's quest to purge the Camonna Tong in Balmora to